EasyHeC: Accurate and Automatic Hand-eye Calibration via Differentiable Rendering and Space Exploration: EXPERIMENTS

 \textbf{Dataset introduction.} In this section, we conduct experiments on the real-world Baxter dataset~\cite{lu2022pose} and compare the efficacy of our method against state-of-the-art learning-based methods.
 The Baxter dataset contains 100 images of a real Baxter robot, with a single camera pose and 20 distinct joint poses.
 In light of the single camera pose, we manually initialize the camera pose for simplicity.

 \textbf{Implementation details and evaluation metrics.} To train the segmentation network, we train the PointRend first on the synthetic DREAM dataset~\cite{lee2020dream} with domain randomization and then fine-tune on some realistic images rendered with SAPIEN~\cite{Xiang_2020_SAPIEN}.
-The experimental results are presented in Tab.\ref{tab:baxter_main_2d} and Tab.\ref{tab:baxter_main_3d}, where the 2D and 3D percentage of correct keypoints (PCK) are reported.
+The experimental results are presented in Tab.\ref{tab:baxter_main_2d} and Tab.\ref{tab:baxter_main_3d}.
+We report the 2D and 3D percentage of correct keypoints (PCK), which is the percentage of 2D/3D keypoints that are within a certain threshold distance from the ground truth.
 We also provide some visualizations of the results in Fig.~\ref{fig:baxter_result_example}.
 In addition to the thresholds employed in ~\cite{lu2023image,lu2022pose}, we report results with smaller thresholds to further elucidate the accuracy of our method since our method nearly reaches 100\% at the thresholds used in previous works.
 Following the conventions in~\cite{lu2023image,lu2022pose}, we present the evaluation results on the training images in Tab.~\ref{tab:baxter_main_2d} and Tab.~\ref{tab:baxter_main_3d}, while in Fig.~\ref{fig:baxter_ablation}, we present the results evaluated on the entire dataset since it is more representative to evaluate the performance at other joint poses.

-\textbf{Evaluation of hand-eye calibration.} For our method, we perform evaluations with 1, 2, and 3 views.
-The results demonstrate that our method outperforms the previous state-of-the-art methods by a significant margin.
-It is worth noting that the thresholds of all methods are relatively large.
-This can be attributed to two factors.
-First, the ground-truth positions of the end-effector are collected by detecting a marker attached to it, which is unreliable due to the marker's small size and the significant distance between the marker and the camera.
-Second, the provided joint poses are not reliable, as evidenced by inconsistencies observed in images with identical joint poses.
-Nonetheless, our method delivers the most accurate results on this dataset, demonstrating the effectiveness and robustness of our method.
+\textbf{Evaluation of hand-eye calibration.} For our method, we perform evaluations with 1 to 3 views.
+The results demonstrate that our method outperforms the previous state-of-the-art methods by a large margin, demonstrating the effectiveness and robustness of our method.